Hey. You free tonight? Get a room. I’ll get the guys.

 Two more guys are in, and then one drops out.
 The swing of things is forever boring to me; people on the Internet are never true to their word.

 BeachBoy’s messages disappear before my eyes.

 I look at Firefighter’s bang, bang text again and almost wish it were a different bang.
-Not that they’re really all that different.
+Not that they’re all that different.
 I remember the way it first felt slipping into his sleek, red car.
-How he wanted to talk and I wanted him to shut up.
+How he wanted to talk, and I wanted him to shut up.
 He called me sexy.
 I loved it when strangers called me sexy instead of fag.
-I loved when they hurt me so I wouldn’t have to hurt myself.
+I loved it when they hurt me so I wouldn’t have to hurt myself.
 A void was filled.
 It wasn’t something I did.
 It was something done to me.
 Not my fault, not my fault, it was never my fault.

 Still, I so badly wanted the whole world to go silent and feel a body on mine.
 That was why I let the Firefighter do those things.
 And the doctor.
-And the star, who’s popularity came attached with a threat.
+And the star, whose popularity came attached with a threat.
 And all the others.
 Sometimes the silence only lasted for a minute, but it was enough.
 But I need it again.
 Again and again and again.